YAmikep/django-feedstorage/docs/overview.rst

 Supported FEED formats:
 ======================

-For now, just the two main common feed formats are supported: RSS and Atom.
+As for now, just the two main common feed formats are supported: RSS and Atom.

 Quick HOW-TO: use the Hub interface to subscribe/unsubscribe to a Feed